Fight against osteoporosis with naturopathy

 Caution with certain drinks when taking medication

-Alendronate is commonly prescribed to treat osteoporosis.
+Alendronate is frequently prescribed to treat osteoporosis.
 However, the caffeine present in tea and coffee can interfere with the absorption of this medicine.
-It is therefore recommended that these beverages be avoided or consumed several hours apart from the medication.
+It is therefore advisable to avoid these beverages or to consume them several hours apart from the medication.

 Dietary recommendations of the French Society of Rheumatology and the GRIO: